-Although vinyl flooring has been around since the 1930's, modern vinyl bears little resemblance to the vintage classic, except in name.
+Although vinyl flooring has been around since the 1930's, modern luxury vinyl flooring bears little resemblance to the vintage classic, except in name.
 An inexpensive alternative to linoleum tile flooring, early vinyl was available in a wide range of designs, which is why renovators find themselves ripping up layers of avocado green and harvest gold from the 1970's.

 Modern homeowners are no longer on board with the tacky vinyl fads of years gone by, and require a much more sophisticated look; however there are a few things about vinyl that haven't changed much – it's still durable and easy to maintain, and it's still available in many different designs and hues.
-Plus, even modern vinyl flooring is less expensive than its lookalike flooring options of hardwood, ceramic or natural stone tile, or even other flooring options popular today.
+Plus, even luxury vinyl flooring is less expensive than its lookalike flooring options of hardwood, ceramic or natural stone tile, or even other flooring options popular today.
 And besides all that, vinyl flooring can be put into nearly any room in a home or commercial space.
 It's that versatile!

 Vinyl tile is nothing new, but modern vinyl is definitely "not your Grandma's vinyl floors"!
-Luxury vinyl tile is available in planks, traditional squares, or rectangles, so you can get the look you want, whether it's natural stone, hardwood, or something different altogether.
+Luxury vinyl flooring is available in planks, traditional squares, or rectangles, so you can get the look you want, whether it's natural stone, hardwood, or something different altogether.
 The authenticity of luxury vinyl tile's natural wood and stone looks is remarkable, and the variety of grains, veining patterns, and hues take LVT truly over the top with its many options.

 Similarly, sheet vinyl comes in many patterns and colors, giving you the option of solid color, stone looks or even wood.
 Remember that when it comes to modern sheet vinyl, the design you see is the design you will get.
 If that sounds attractive to you and you don't feel the need to have greater variation or customization, it might be the ticket for your design.